The monodromy map from differential systems to character variety is generically immersive: Abstract

 \section{Abstract}

 Let $G$ be a connected reductive affine algebraic group defined over $\mathbb C$ and $\mathfrak g$ its Lie algebra.
-We study the monodromy map from the space of $\mathfrak g$--differential systems on a compact connected Riemann surface $\Sigma$ of genus $g \,\geq\, 2$ to the character variety of $G$--representations of the fundamental group of $\Sigma$.
-If the complex dimension of $G$ is at least three, we show that the monodromy map is an immersion at the generic point.
+We consider all pairs of the form $(Y,\, D)$, where $Y$ is a complex structure on a compact oriented $C^\infty$ surface $\Sigma$, and $D$ is a holomorphic connection on the trivial holomorphic principal $G$--bundle $Y\times G$ on $Y$; these are known as $\mathfrak g$--differential systems.
+We study the monodromy map from the space of $\mathfrak g$--differential systems to the character variety of $G$--representations of the fundamental group of $\Sigma$.
+If the complex dimension of $G$ is at least three, and $\text{genus}(\Sigma)\, \geq \, 2$, we show that the monodromy map is an immersion at the generic point.